 The minor in business administration requires 18 hours of courses.
-Students must maintain a minimum GPA of 2.25 in the minor and a grade of at least a C for each course required in the minor.
-Students are required to meet all prerequisites for upper-level electives.
+Students must maintain a minimum GPA of 2.0.

 ECON 2803 Principles of Macroeconomics or ECON 2813 Principles of Microeconomics must be completed prior to entering the minor.

 MGMT 1203 Foundations of Business

 ACCT 2803 Principles of Financial Accounting

 MKTG 3013 Principles of Marketing Management

 MGMT 3153 Organizational Behavior